mui/material-ui/CONTRIBUTING.md

 The documentation site is built with Material-UI and contains examples of all the components.
 This is a great place to experiment with your changes.
+It's the local development environment used by the maintainers.

 To get started: